cloudtransformer/umbraco-extended-distributed-calling/readme.md

         <extendedDistributedCalling enabled="true" user="0" type="AgeBase.ExtendedDistributedCalling.Providers.AmazonDistributedCallingProvider" assembly="AgeBase.ExtendedDistributedCalling" />
     </configuration>

 The `enabled` attribute can be used to turn Extended Distributed Calling on or off.
 The `user` attribute must contain the used id which will be used to authenticate any cache refresh request.
-The `type` attribute must contain the full qualified class name.
+The `type` attribute must contain the fully qualified class name.
 The `assembly` attribute must contain the assembly name where the type resides.

 ## Providers

 To write your own provider, create a new class which implements the `IExtendedDistributedCallingProvider` interface.
 The interface contains one method which requires a list of addresses to be returned.
-To use your provider, change your the `type` and `assembly` configuration in web.config to the new provider.
+To use your provider, change your `type` and `assembly` configuration in web.config to the your new provider.
 To get you started, the Extended Distributed Calling assembly contains the following providers for use within your Umbraco applications:

 ### Amazon Distributed Calling